Difference between revisions of "Club Sankayi" - Pindula

 Background

-Club Sankayi is a posh Harare nightspot whose proprietor is flamboyant businessman Genius Kadungure (known as Ginimbi).
+Dreams Nightlife Club formerly known as Club Sankayi is a posh Harare nightspot whose proprietor is flamboyant businessman Genius Kadungure (known as Ginimbi).
 The nightclub was opened in May 2018.
-The night club changed its name from Club Sankayi to Dreams Night Club.
+The night club changed its name from Club Sankayi to Dreams Nightlife Club.
+The name has changed from Club Sankayi to Dreams because the whole feel and theme of the club has changed.
+They now have a lot that they will be offering those who love the exclusive expensive night life lifestyle.
+The club will be open on Saturdays and Sundays, with different themes to cater for everyone and to give people a riveting experience of the expensive nightlife style.

 Closure and Reopening